Core: Data and Discovery (CDAD-UH)

 Typically offered January term

+Sustainable Development: Can societies continue to expand and develop in a sustainable manner?
 Sustainable development is the most significant global challenge of our time.
 In fact, humanity’s survival as we know it depends on finding ways to maintain societal progress while living healthily within the carrying capacity of the Earth.
+Numerous environmental, economic, and societal factors are at play at any given time, all of which are individually important, and all of which may vary around the world in our dynamically changing societies.
+Rapid global change requires their understanding and effective use in decision-making.
 This course introduces students to the concepts, literature, scientific methods, data, and practices of sustainable development both globally and locally.
-We start with history and global observations, and gradually work our way to regional and local issues involving people, industries, ecosystems, and governments.
-From the environmental realm, topics covered include the use of energy, water, and other resources, emissions, climate change, and human and ecological health impacts.
-We review the economic implications of pathways to a sustainable future.
-In all our discussions, societal impacts such as equity, wealth, and justice are considered, and discovery of data needs and analysis are explored.
+We start with history and global observations and gradually work our way to regional and local issues involving people, industries, and governments.
+From the environmental realm, topics covered include the use of energy, water, and other resources, emissions, climate change, and human health impacts.
+We review the economic implications of pathways to a sustainable future and consider societal impacts such as equity and justice.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded